hindutva/hindutva.github.io/main/books/vivekAnanda/volume_2/jnana-yoga/070_the_real_and_the_apparent_man.md

 when the effect of those evil actions is exhausted, the little good action which remains associated with them, makes them again become men.
-The way to Brahmaloka, from which there is no more fall or return, is called the Devayâna, i.e. the way to God; the way to heaven is known as Pitriyâna, i.e. the way to the fathers.
+The way to Brahmaloka, from which there is no more fall or return, is called the Devayāna, i.e. the way to God; the way to heaven is known as Pitriyāna, i.e. the way to the fathers.

 Man, therefore, according to the Vedanta philosophy, is the greatest being that is in the universe, and this world of work the best place in